cditsolutions/d9_gmap_store_locator/README.txt

 -------
 To use this module create store entity pages with configurable options:

-* Add items in /store_locator/add page
+* Add items in /store_locator/add page.
 * Click on the 'Calculate Lat/Long' to get the Latitude & Longitude of the entered fields or click on the map to auto generate latitude & longitude.
 * View the Store Locator page at /store-locator.
-* You can also add the 'Store Locator' block anywhere by visiting /admin/structure/block
+* Place the 'Store Locator' block anywhere by visiting /admin/structure/block.

 CONFIGURATION